 Destruction of red blood cells by the body (hemolytic reaction).
 A hemolytic reaction happens when the body attacks the donated RBCs.
 This happens

-If it does happen, it can cause chills, fever, kidney damage, and other serious symptoms.
+does happen, it can cause chills, fever, kidney damage, and other serious symptoms.

 Symptoms can happen during the blood transfusion or in the next several hours.
 A delayed